krshrimali/image-annotator-rust/README.md

 7. Invalid files are ignored, and a proper text is shown instead of the image viewer.
 8. Any sub-directories in the selected folder are ignored.
 9. Image file sizes are retained, and the app is scrollable + resizable.
+10. Binaries are available for Windows, OSX and Linux, [here](https://github.com/krshrimali/validate-image-annotations-rust/tree/main/binaries).
-10. Built 100% with Rust, GUI built using [Iced library](https://github.com/iced-rs/iced/)
+11. Built 100% with Rust, GUI built using [Iced library](https://github.com/iced-rs/iced/)

 ## Description and Demo